Frequently Asked Questions

 What is CSAIL Alliances?

 CSAIL Alliances is the department within CSAIL responsible for connecting industry to the lab.
 Depending on your goals, there is a program that addresses your company’s needs, offers a framework for connection and fosters relationships across the lab.
-There are 12 different programs within Alliances:
+There are many different programs within Alliances:

 What is CAP?